 There are three possible awards within each category including the winner, special commendation and commendation, with an overall winner also selected.
 Prize money ranges from $1,000 - $7,000 as determined by the Selection Committee and is awarded to expand winners’ community engagement initiatives.

-The selection committee will award winners and determine the distribution of funds to successful nominees and comprises of the Chancellor (Chair), external member(s) of Council, Director: Chancellery & Council Services and Director: Research & Innovation Services or nominee.
-The committee reserves the right to not to present awards in all categories if there are insufficient nominations.
+The selection committee will award winners and determine the distribution of funds to successful nominees and comprises of the Chancellor (Chair), external member(s) of Council and Director: Chancellery & Council Services.
+The committee reserves the right to not present awards in all categories if there are insufficient nominations.

 Eligibility and selection